Compliance is no longer just a checkbox—it’s a moving target.

 Unpatched vulnerabilities are highly unlikely, but they can cause significant downturn.
 Trusting a vendor with weaker security practices is inviting trouble.
 At Axway, commitment to security is embedded in our DNA.

-Axway Managed Service allows your organizations to consume the MFT service with all the security and compliance controls and reduce the burden of having to maintain systems of compliance.
+Axway Managed Services allows your organizations to consume the MFT service with all the security and compliance controls and reduce the burden of having to maintain systems of compliance.

 As an MSP, Axway takes care of the build, deploy, and deliver lifecycle of MFT as a cloud service.